hermannpencole/nifi-config/README.md

  -accessFromTicket         Access via Kerberos ticket exchange / SPNEGO negotiation -noVerifySsl              turn off ssl verification certificat
 ```

+Requirement : *You must have java 8 or higher installed on your machine*

 ## Step by Step : use in real live